 Beacon obtained CVC fish collection records for Serson Creek and Lake Ontario within the vicinity of the Study Area.
 The data contains fish sampling records from over a period beginning in 1992 through to 2017.
 Data was collected from two sites within Serson Creek and 32 sites in Lake Ontario within the vicinity of the Study Area.
 Sampling was not carried out annually and that not all sites were sampled during each sampling year.
 Fish sampling locations are shown on Figure 5.
-Appendix D summarizes the fish collection data for Lake Ontario.
+Appendix D summarizes the fish collection data for Lake Ontario that was gathered as background information.
 Fish community results are not included for Serson Creek as no fish species were captured.